lending-llama/lending-llama-2022-10/extras/transcript.md

 Not only does the cognitive complexity explode for a non-trivial system.
 In my experience, oftentimes, following this architectural style blindly actually increases coupling.
 For instance, `AllocationController` and `AllocationChooser` are likely to change in tandem as our domain evolves.
 If that’s the case, spreading these two out over two modules only creates friction without any tangible benefits.

-Instead, I suggest to only invert when needed and to keep things simple until then:
+Instead, I suggest to only invert at module level when needed and to keep things simple until then:

 ```mermaid
 graph TD